luponata/cPanel-DNS-UAPI/README.md

 (https://www.win-acme.com/reference/plugins/validation/dns/script)

 ## Runtime
-The script is going to warn you about any errors that might appear during the process, a feedback in json format from the cPanel dashboard will also be shown
+The script is going to warn you about any errors that might appear during the process, a feedback in json format from the cPanel dashboard will also be shown.